ingo/ingo.github.io/_recipes/dill_pickle_soup.md

 ---
-title: Dill Pickle Soup
+author: Anonymous
 category: Soups
 description: A unique, hearty soup that's always a hit at potlucks.
 The longer it simmers, the better it gets.
 Even if you're not a fan of dill pickles, you'll love this soup.
-image: dillpicklesoup.jpg
+image: dill_pickle_soup.jpg
 size: 4-6 servings
+spicy: "\u2713"
 time: All day
-author: Anonymous
-spicy: ✓
+title: Dill Pickle Soup
 ---
 ### Ingredients

 * `3 cups` Chicken Broth